ckan/ckan/doc/deployment.rst

 applications, CKAN can be used with a number of different web server and deployment configurations including:

+* Apache_ with the modwsgi Apache module proxied with Nginx_ for caching
 * Apache_ with the modwsgi Apache module
 * Apache_ with paster and reverse proxy
 * Nginx_ with paster and reverse proxy